Skip to Main Content

 Referencing

 Not all referencing styles provide guidance on how to reference machine translation.
-Many Machine Translation tools use AI.
-Visit generative AI tools for assignments for tips on how to cite or acknowledge your use of these tools.
+Many machine translation tools use AI.
+Visit the Guide to acknowledging and referencing AI for tips on how to cite or acknowledge these tools and an example coversheet you can submit with your assignment.

 References should: